-New York State Court of Appeals Judge Jenny Rivera and Justine M. “Tina” Luongo, attorney-in-charge of the Legal Aid Society’s Criminal Division, are among the five individuals honored for outstanding contributions to the criminal justice community.
+New York State Court of Appeals Judge Jenny Rivera and Justine M. “Tina” Luongo, attorney-in-charge of the Legal Aid Society’s Criminal Division, are among the four individuals honored for outstanding contributions to the criminal justice community.

 The recipients were honored January 24 by the Bar Association’s Criminal Justice Section of the New York State Bar Association during its Annual Meeting in New York City.